 How is a knee scope or meniscus surgery performed?

 Every surgeon has their individual preferences, however, most surgeons do meniscus surgeries arthroscopically (arthroscopic is where “scope” comes from).
 Arthroscopic means that the surgeon will use a tiny camera called an arthroscope.
 The arthroscope is inserted into your knee joint via a fairly small incision.
 The tools required to fix your meniscus/complaints are inserted through additional small incisions.
 Therefore, you’ll likely only have a few (2-3) small incisions around your knee!

 Psst.
-If you want to know more about knee anatomy, check out our post here: ACL, MCL, Meniscus - My Knee Injury Sounds Complicated.
+If you want to know more about knee anatomy, check out our post here.

 Before we get into the next part of this blog post, it is important to note that everything in this blog post is for information purposes only.
 This blog post is not intended to be strict medical advice.
 As previously mentioned, everyone is an individual, and therefore, individual variances do occur.
 It is important to consult your physiotherapist, surgeon, or doctor for the most applicable advice for you.

 What does the typical rehabilitation process look like?